nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ### :for loop
-Nue uses `:for` attribute to render over lists and objects.
+Nue uses `:for` attribute to itereate over lists and objects.
 Loops are defined with syntax like `item in items`, where `items` is the data array and `item` is the element being iterated:

 ```
 <ul>